aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-site-to-site-vpn.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-This section provides an overview, highlights pre-requisites, and walks through detailed step-by-step instructions to help you establish a site-to-site VPN connection between your on-premises network and the VPCs in your AWS environment.
+This section provides an overview and detailed step-by-step instructions for using AWS Site-to-Site VPN and AWS Transit Gateway as a means to quickly and securely establish network connectivity between your on-premises and AWS environments.

 {{< toc >}}